kchu100/SQL/README.md

 FIELD():
 &emsp;&emsp; returns the index position of a value in a list of values

+IS_IPV4():
+&emsp;&emsp; used to chck whether a specifid string is a valid IPv4 address
+&emsp;&emsp; If it is valid, it will return 1.
+Otherwise, return 0.
+&emsp;&emsp; IPv4 addresses = in the format of four 8-bit integers separated by a '.'
+&emsp;&emsp;&emsp; Each integer must be between 0 and 255.
+Should not be any leading zeros.

 weekday():
 &emsp;&emsp; - 0 = Monday, 1 = Tuesday, ...
 6 = Sunday
 dayofweek():